The Pleasure Principle (song): Reception

-Impact and legacy
+Legacy

-The video has been re-enacted by singers Mýa, Tinashe and Normani.
-In 2000, Britney Spears referenced "The Pleasure Principle", as well as Jackson's video for "Miss You Much", for the chair routine on her music video for "Stronger", with director Joseph Kahn saying her idea was inspired by "the iconic chair sequence" in "The Pleasure Principle".
+The video has been re-enacted by singers Mýa, Ciara, Tinashe, and Normani.
+In 2000, Britney Spears referred to "The Pleasure Principle", as well as Jackson's video for "Miss You Much", for the chair routine on her music video for "Stronger", with director Joseph Kahn saying her idea was inspired by "the iconic chair sequence" in "The Pleasure Principle".
 A review of the video commented "Ms. Spears gives us her best Janet Jackson impression ('Miss You Much') with a dizzying chair-dance routine."
 Jennifer Lopez also cited Jackson as a major inspiration for her own dance and videos, stating that she "probably started dancing" because of Jackson's music video for "The Pleasure Principle".

 In 2006, Cassie was accused of copying "The Pleasure Principle"'s concept on her music video for "Me & U", described as evoking Jackson's "impromptu solo dance rehearsal" during the video's mirror scenes.
 Cassie stated, "I'm a diehard Janet Jackson fan.
 A lot of people compare my video for 'Me & U' to hers for 'Pleasure Principle'.
 I was just rehearsing in the studio, they filmed me and the record label thought it would be great for the video.
 I'd love to emulate her career.
 She's incredible, from her moves to her voice."

 Live performances

 Jackson has performed the song on most of her concert tours, excluding the Janet World Tour and the All for You Tour.
 "The Pleasure Principle" was performed during a "frenzied" medley with "Control", "Nasty" and "Throb" on The Velvet Rope Tour in 1998.
 The medley at the October 11, 1998 show at Madison Square Garden in New York City was broadcast during a special titled The Velvet Rope: Live in Madison Square Garden by HBO.
 It was also added to the set list at its DVD release, The Velvet Rope Tour: Live in Concert in 1999.

 On December 4, 2006, while promoting her ninth studio album 20 Y.O., Jackson opened the 2006 Billboard Music Awards with a medley of "Control" and "The Pleasure Principle", and then-new single "So Excited", accompanied by black and red-clad dancers.
 For her first tour in seven years, Rock Witchu Tour (2008), she chose to open the show with a medley of "The Pleasure Principle", "Control", and "What Have You Done for Me Lately".
 After an interlude, Jackson made her entrance amid fireworks and theatrical smoke to perform the medley, while donning a Mohawk hairstyle.
 It was also included as the opening song on her Number Ones, Up Close and Personal tour in 2011.
 Jackson included the song on the Unbreakable World Tour (2015–2016) and on the State of the World Tour (2017–2019) in a medley with "What Have You Done for Me Lately" and "Control".
 Jackson included the song at her Las Vegas concert residency show, Janet Jackson: Metamorphosis (2019).
+Jackson also performed the song on her 2023 tour Janet Jackson: Together Again.